ArchAngelAries/TagScribeR/README.md

 - Settings (Added a settings widget to select Default-Light, or Dark theme.
 NOTE: Do not choose "Light" it causes crash, choos "Default" if changing back to Light mode)

--Keyboard Shortcuts - Added keyboard shortcuts to the Gallery Window, Also the Shortcuts guide is now available in settings.
+- Keyboard Shortcuts - Added keyboard shortcuts to the Gallery Window, Also the Shortcuts guide is now available in settings.
 The short cuts should be  remappable in the text box they are displayed in after saving with save button on Settings pane.
 Note: Remapping is currently untested, but current mapped shortcuts all work as intended.
 Here is a list of them for your convenience:

 Ctrl+S: Save all edits
 Ctrl+Z: Undo last action